 High I-squared values are one of the most common problems researchers face when synthesizing evidence.
 A standard forest plot tells you that heterogeneity is present but not which specific studies are driving it or whether those studies are also distorting your pooled estimate.
 That is where the Galbraith plot and the Baujat plot become essential.

-These two diagnostic plots are available as dedicated tabs inside our free Forest Plot Generator.
+These two diagnostic plots are available as dedicated tabs inside our free build a forest plot.
 This guide explains exactly what each plot shows, how to read the output, and how to use the findings to make defensible decisions about your meta-analysis model.

 Why Standard Forest Plots Miss the Source of Heterogeneity